| Glossary The CGS Service Offering Portfolio, an integrated framework of

 Business

-- A business sector is a part of industry that includes a number
+Sector and Branch of Industry A business sector is a part of industry that includes a number

 of related branches of industry.
 A branch of industry is a group